-SPAB has also produced very useful guidance for those thinking about buying an older property called 'Look Before You Leap'.
+SPAB has also produced very useful guidance for those thinking about buying an older property.

-Additionally, our annual Heritage at Risk initiative highlights problem buildings, some of which are likely to be for sale.
+Additionally, our annual Heritage at Risk initiative highlights buildings most at risk of neglect, decay or inappropriate development, some of which are likely to be for sale.
 We enthusiastically support the rescue, repair and re-use of historic buildings currently at risk or vulnerable to neglect and decay.

 Insuring historic buildings